-8 Ways Surco Has Innovated The PT Odor Control Industry
+8 Ways We Innovated Portable Toilet Odor Control Products

 The portable toilet industry and those who work within it are often lost in a sea of disrespect and ignorance on the part of the public-at-large who are blissfully unaware of the difficult and important job of removing human septic waste they perform every working day.

 Even for those who work for Surco Portable Sanitation Products, a leading specialty chemical manufacturer and provider of institutional and industrial odor control, it can be lonely working on portable toilets.
 This is especially true for the drivers who are not only dedicated to handling the most unpleasant of tasks by many standards, but are also known to work solo.